The Ham Shack - it`s a little messy but it works for me!

-There is an iCOM IC-208H UHF/VHF mobile rig connected to a mag mount in the window sill, an iCOM IC-756PROII HF rig, an iCOM IC-7000 HF/UHF/VHF rig and all of the associated accessories necessary to make them work.
-The arrangement includes battery power for everything.
-I'm getting ready for ARRL Field Day.
-I'm going to be EARS GOTA Band Captain.
+There is an iCOM IC-208H UHF/VHF mobile rig connected to the EARS EchoLink server and the Apple Tree VHF Antenna, an iCOM IC-756PROII HF rig, an iCOM IC-7000 HF/UHF/VHF rig and all of the associated accessories necessary to make them work.
+There is a KenwoodTM-281, a KenwoodTM-710D, and a YAESU 857D.
 An iCom IC-7000 works really well in the RoadTrek.
 It does HF, UHF, and VHF and takes up a lot less space than having two radios in the van.

 The 2 Meter YAGI Stack (two DIAMOND A144S5) on a tripod on the deck by the hot tub.
 This was built up using the Diamond SB144R Support Beam and the Diamond SS770R Stacking Harness Kit